Hailey-Ross/hails-VideoOutput/README.md

 ---

 ## 🖥️ Ez-Mode
-Users can use the `launch.bat` file to use the test file I am hosting.
+Users can use the `launch.bat` or `launch.sh` file to use the test file I am hosting.

 Test URL: